Wheel Dressing & Grinding Tech

 If your wheel dresser has a fixed spindle that does not match your grinder's wheel interface, you cannot transfer wheels between machines without adapters.
 That is the barrier most shops run into.

-How EliteDress Solves This
+How the EliteDress Wheel Dresser Solves This

 The EliteDress ships with a BT-40 spindle as standard, with HSK-50A and HSK-50E spindle options available.
 Beyond the spindle itself, an adapter library covers all major platforms: